Skip advert

 Advertisement - Article continues below

-Changes included big carbon-ceramic brakes, new adaptive dampers, extensive use of carbon fibre to trim the car’s weight figure, and a big uplift in power for the 5.9-litre V12 - 510bhp up from 450bhp.
-Best of all, it ditched the DB9’s automatic gearbox for a manual.
+Changes included big carbon-ceramic brakes, new adaptive dampers, extensive use of carbon fibre to trim the car’s weight figure, and a big uplift in power for the 5.9-litre V12 – 510bhp (up from 450bhp).
+Best of all, it offered an optional manual in contrast to the DB9’s automatic.

-You’ll pay a lot more for one of these than a DB9, but it’ll be worth it for the enhanced driving experience, and the opportunity to say you own a Bond car.
-Let’s just gloss over its fleeting appearance in Casino Royale, which culminated in a rollover crash featuring some questionable physics.
-At least it had a bigger role in Quantum of Solace.
+Unfortunately for those who like to change gears themselves, it seems most buyers still went for the auto, and these are the most affordable models – but at least you get to say you own a Bond car.
+Let’s gloss over its fleeting appearance in Casino Royale, though, which culminated in a rollover crash featuring some questionable physics.

 BMW i8